 Price- INR 1000-1200

 Sula Dindori Reserve Shiraz (Red)

-Dindori was basically the very first wine to use name of a region on its tag so it is almost like a single vineyard wine you can say.
+Dindori was basically the very first wine to use the name of a region on its tag so it is almost like a single vineyard wine you can say.
 It actually made the Dindoru region popular and soon after its introduction, other winemakers sprouted up as well.
-Since many years, Sula Dindori held fort as it became everyone’s favourite red wine.
+For many years, Sula Dindori held the fort as it became everyone’s favourite red wine.
 The wine shows fruit extraction followed by finishing and ageing in costly oak.
-It was given #25 spot in top 100 wines in 2014 by Wine Enthusiast magazine.
+It was given #25 spot in the top 100 wines in 2014 by Wine Enthusiast magazine.

 Now you must be feeling high after going through the best wines in India.
 If you cannot resist a sparkling, you cannot surely go wrong with York Sparkling Cuvée Brut.
 The best thing about this wine is that there is a fair taste of fruit in the dry sparkling wine.
 But if you are a fan of a crisp red, then you cannot miss the KRSMA Sangiovese, which is mainly impressive with its notes of spices, nuts and dark chocolate.
 We have a separate list of the Best Red Wine in India.
 Have a look if you are a true red wine lover.